++++++++++++++++++

 In the movie "No Time to Die," at the request of the MI6 organization, James Bond came out of retirement to meet up against the organization known as Spectre, the "evil" which had tried to conquer the world earlier in James Bond's career.
 Bond befriended Madeleine whose parents had been killed by Lyutsifer Safin, who was a person seeking the ruin of the world as well.
 Bond and his friend Madeleine are together when it seems as though Madeleine set up Bond to be killed.
 Although it was not true, Bond separated from Madeleine.
 Meanwhile, "M" of MI6 had asked Bond to rescue a scientist by the name of Obruchev from Safin.
 Obruchev with MI6's permission had developed a weapon by the name of Project Heracles, a bioweapon involving a virus that was lethal to a target and his/her relatives but harmless to others.
 Bond was to help another 007 in the endeavor.

-Anyone who reads the Gospels must encounter Jesus' intense dislike for the attitude of the scribes and Pharisees.
+Anyone who reads the Gospels must encounter Jesus's intense dislike for the attitude of the scribes and Pharisees.
 Jesus recognized that many of the religious leaders of the Hebrew people were people who said one thing, but did another.
 His problem with them was their desire for show and ostentatious behavior.
 Having the respect of others gave them a certain power that they used to their advantage.
 Consequently, the scribes and Pharisees did anything to gain the power.
-Judging from Jesus' words and actions toward them, a spiritual person must not behave like they did.
+Judging from Jesus's words and actions toward them, a spiritual person must not behave like they did.

 Power is a problem in our world.
 In the movie "No Time to Die," James Bond is called out of retirement to face an old nemesis Spectre and later an evil person Lyusifer Safin.
 Spectre had captured one of the scientists hired by Bond's organization who developed a virus that evil people could easily use in order to conquer the world.
 Safin overcame them, eventually becoming the largest evil that Band had to face.
 It is interesting that both the good, MI6, and the evil, Spectre and Safin were looking for the same thing, to control the world by exaggerated power.

-Studying the Gospels, Christians experience Jesus' strong feelings against power for power's sake, and the desire for it.
+Studying the Gospels, Christians experience Jesus's strong feelings against power for power's sake, and the desire for it.
 But Jesus's feelings toward it notwithstanding, many Christians succumb to its lure.
 From high schools to political contests to everyday existence, people act out of a desire for power and control.
 It may not cause people to desire to rule the world, but it can easily lead them to try to dominate their home or school or office.
 Christians must be aware of the desire to control others.
 It could be the basis of the all evil in our world.

 PRAYER